BellosC/set_up_livox_for_mapping/README.md

 10) ***source ~/catkin_ws/devel/setup.bash***

 Installation complete.

 For Livox Horizon, run the next two commands in **defferent terminals**:

 terminal_1) ***roslaunch livox_mapping mapping_horizon.launch***

 terminal_2) ***roslaunch livox_ros_driver livox_lidar_msg.launch***

 If you want to **save the pcd** file please add map_file_path in launch file of the *mapping_horizon.launch*

 When you stop those 2 commands, you will find a .pcd file in the path that you hwve typed in the *map_file_path*.

 You can open this .pcd file in **Cloud Compare** or any other similar point-cloud software that supports .pcd file format.

-I will try to impove this guide in the near future.
+I will try to impove more this guide in the near future.

 Keep walking fellows.